Communist Party of Poland: The origins

 The KPRP was founded on 16 December 1918.
-It joined together the SDKPiL (one of whose leaders was Rosa Luxemburg) and the PPS – Left.
+It joined the SDKPiL (one of whose leaders was Rosa Luxemburg) and the PPS – Left.
 It followed the program of the former.
 Unification of the trade union movement was a prime objective behind the merger.

 The members of the new party organized Workers' Councils in Poland, which competed with the more popular Polish Socialist Party (PPS) units for working class support.
 The KPRP remained a small minority of the leftist movement, in part because of Luxemburg's position that Poland should remain a province of Russia rather than regain independence.
 In March 1919, through its representative Józef Unszlicht, the KPRP took part in the founding of the Communist International (Comintern or the Third International) in Moscow.

 The Polish-Soviet War

 The KPRP opposed Poland's war against Soviet Russia of 1919–21.
 During the fighting, the KPRP's legal status was legislatively taken away; the communist party would remain an underground organization in Poland until its demise.
 Due to the support for the government provided by pro-independence socialists of the PPS, efforts by the KPRP to agitate for workers' solidarity with the Red Army were forestalled.
 However, at the height of the Red Army offensive the Provisional Polish Revolutionary Committee was formed on 2 August 1920.
 It consisted of Julian Marchlewski, Felix Dzerzhinsky, Feliks Kon, Józef Unszlicht, and Edward Próchniak.
 Its establishment brought no political gains for the party.
 The traditional Marxist position on the land question as understood by the Polish Marxists was abandoned, in favour of Vladimir Lenin's views.